 Proven Health And Lifestyle Benefits Of Mindfulness

-Donald Altman is an award-winning author, psychotherapist, and former Buddhist monk, probably best expressed the core principle of mindfulness with this quote from his definitive book, The Mindfulness Code: Keys for Overcoming Stress, Anxiety, Fear, and Unhappiness - "If you truly want to change your life, you must first be willing to change your mind."
+Donald Altman—award-winning author, psychotherapist, and former Buddhist monk—probably best expressed the core principle of mindfulness with this quote from his definitive book, The Mindfulness Code: Keys for Overcoming Stress, Anxiety, Fear, and Unhappiness: "If you truly want to change your life, you must first be willing to change your mind."
 But really, what is mindfulness and what are the benefits of mindfulness?
 Zen master, Buddhist teacher, and peace activist defines it as an experience that “shows us what is happening in our bodies, our emotions, our minds, and in the world.
 Through mindfulness, we avoid harming ourselves and others.”

 The Mindful Awareness Research Center at the University of California at Los Angeles gives us a more basic definition: "Mindful awareness is the moment-by-moment process of actively and openly observing one's physical, mental, and emotional experiences."
-Through all of the varying definitions of mindfulness certain core aspects remain constant: it is a state of complete attention to the present.
-For those mindful moments you are truly ‘living in the moment' - no anticipation of or worrying about the future and not dwelling on or being trapped in the past.
+Through all of the varying definitions of mindfulness, certain core aspects remain constant: it is a state of complete attention to the present, truly ‘living in the moment’—without anticipation of, or worrying about, the future and without dwelling on, or being trapped in, the past.
 This allows you to not only observe your mental processes but also truly take a step back and perceive your emotional state, as well as also bring your physical self to some measure of equilibrium.
 For some, this process may feel daunting to begin by themselves, but incorporating a licensed online therapist may be beneficial to discuss—and implement—effective mindfulness techniques, all from the comfort of one’s home.

 Mindfulness Is The Key To A Healthier Life